Mass media in Sri Lanka: Film

 Sri Lankan cinema is a fledgling industry that has struggled to find a footing since its inauguration in 1947.
 Sri Lankan films are usually made in the Sinhalese language, the language of the majority Sinhala people.

 In the first nine years most films were made in South India and followed the conventions of Indian cinema.
 Studio shooting was the norm, with Indian style sets erected in film studios.
 Even though it is popularly held that Rekava, made in 1956 by pioneer director Lester James Peries, was the first Sinhala film to be shot completely out of studio, it was really the film "Gambada Sundari", made in 1950 which was the first film shot outside studios.
 It was also the first Sri Lankan film where, like in "Rekawa", the dialog was recorded on the spot.
 This was because the film was shot on 16mm, using an Auricon sound-on-film camera which recorded the sound on the 16mm film optically, unlike in the case of where the sound was recorded on a Kinevox 35mm magnetic recorder.
 The film was later 'blown-up' to 35mm and was screened in Colombo in 1950.

 Though "Rekawa" was acclaimed by local and international critics, the film failed to find an audience in the country and was a box office failure.
 Films continued to follow formulaic storylines borrowed from India up through the early 60s despite such efforts as Sandesaya and Kurulu Bedda.

 Artists such as Tissa Abeysekara, Dr. D.B.Nihalsingha, Prasanna Vithanage and Vimukthi Jayasundara have attempted to breathe new life into the industry.
 Nihalsingha was an accomplished cinematographer as well as an editor: so his films has an input which was special and brought a viewpoint to all his films, most of which focused on the exploited women.

 Vithanage's film Purahanda Kaluwara is widely considered one of the best movies made in Sri Lanka as is Jayasundara's Sulanga Enu Pinisa which won the coveted Camera d'Or for best first film at the 2005 Cannes Film Festival.

 In recent years, films have begun to tackle gritty subjects such as family relationships, abortion and results of the conflict between the military and Tamil Tiger rebels in the north.
 Director Asoka Handagama especially has drawn criticism for pursuing such material in his work.

 Internet

 Numerous websites covering a wide range of topics, in addition to news and current affairs, exist.
-While all major newspapers have a web presence, many Sri Lankans turn to independent web publishers for their digital media needs.
-Some of these include the likes of Roar Media, Economy Next, and ReadMe Sri Lanka.
+Major newspapers have a web presence.